samfitgen/trgen/docs/Half_Distance_Triathlon_Build-Mid_Volume.md

 **Description**:

-> Just run 40 minutes at RPE6 pace this week but still include 8x20-second
+> Just run 40min at RPE6 pace this week but still include 8x20-second relaxed
-> relaxed sprints at RPE10 with 40 seconds of rest after each one.
+> sprints at RPE10 with 40 seconds of rest after each one.

 ### Sunday